The Internet of Things in Transport and Logistics - Does It Make Sense at All?

 - Reduce manual processing to improve accuracy and reduce time.

-- Identification of new opportunities based on the study of consumer behaviour patterns.
+- Identification of new opportunities based on the study of consumer behavior patterns.

 - Improving the quality of customer service.